thameemk/login-form-using-php-and-mysql/README.md

-# Login-and-Signup-form-using-PHP-and-MySQL
-### A simple Login and Signup form using PHP and MySQL
+## A simple Login and Signup form using PHP and MySQL